-Configuring Logging on ThinLinc servers¶
+Configuring logging on ThinLinc servers¶

 In this section we will describe how ThinLinc logs activities on the server, and how the logging can be configured.